jahanshah/cdrvis/README.md

     getPlot(data = data, patient_id = 'TTCGA-5N-A9KM|TCGA-BL-A0C8|TCGA-BL-A13I|TCGA-BL-A13J')
 #### **3.2.3 getContrasts()** <a name="p3.2.3"></a>
 Only `t.test` or `wilcox.test` methods are available.

     getContrasts(data = data, test.method = c("t.test", "wilcox.test"))
 ### **3.3.
 Shiny app usage** <a name="p3.3"></a>
+To run the package interactively with tunning options for selecting samples and statistical test.

     runApp()
 ### **4. Expected Outputs** <a name="p4"></a>
  The above command will provide the outputs as listed below: